-During Baltic Slurry Acidification, a total of six investment projects were completed in six countries: Estonia (Estonian Crop Research Institute ECRI), Germany (Blunk GmbH), Latvia (Lauku Agro SIA), Lithuania (Lithuanian University of Health Sciences LUHS), Poland – (Institute of Technology and Life Sciences ITP), and Sweden (Br.
+During Baltic Slurry Acidification, a total of seven investment projects were completed in six countries: Estonia (Estonian Crop Research Institute ECRI), Germany (Blunk GmbH), Latvia (Lauku Agro SIA), Lithuania (Lithuanian University of Health Sciences LUHS), Poland – (Institute of Technology and Life Sciences ITP), and Sweden (Br.
 Göransson AB).

 The Estonian project partner ECRI is a research institute and invested in an in-field acidification system for research purposes.
 The procurement process wasn’t completely problem-free, which ECRI attributes to local suppliers being inexperienced with SATs.
 ECRI recommends being mindful of this risk.
 The organization procured a Joskin 8 m3 slurry tanker from Eesti Agritehnika OÜ equipped with 3-meter open-slot disc-injector and the mini SyreN SAT system (the mini SyreN was developed by Biocover during this project specifically for testing and research institutes).
 The final investment cost was 123 890 € of which 105 310 € was paid for by ERDF programme funding.